Which Wine Should You Choose for a Successful Barbecue?

 Wine for fish and vegetables

-Grilled fish, with its delicate fat and subtle aromas, requires finesse.
+Grilled fish, with its delicate fat and subtle aromas, demands finesse.

 Grilled vegetables develop a caramelized sweetness that calls for freshness.

-Eggplants, peppers, zucchini: these stars of the vegetable grill deserve a wine to match.
+Eggplants, peppers, zucchini: these stars of the vegetable grill deserve a wine that lives up to them.

-Have you ever tried white with your summer vegetables?
+Have you ever tried white wine with your summer vegetables?

-We do, and generally, we look towards the Loire.
+We have, and usually, we look to the Loire Valley.

-Muscadet Sèvre et Maine is one of our favorite choices for oily fish like sardines.
+Muscadet Sèvre et Maine is one of our favorite choices for fatty fish like sardines.

-Its sharp minerality and liveliness perfectly cleanse the palate.
+Its sharp minerality and vibrancy perfectly cleanse the palate.

-A Sancerre or a Pouilly-Fumé also brings an aromatic tension that enhances the grilled sea bass.
+A Sancerre or a Pouilly-Fumé also provides aromatic tension that enhances grilled sea bass.

 We also love Chablis for its purity and lemony freshness.

-Alsace Riesling remains a safe bet, especially if you have added a little lemon to your fish.
+Alsace Riesling remains a safe bet, especially if you've added a little lemon to your fish.

 Our tips for success every time

-In summer, even your reds should be served chilled.
+In summer, even your red wines should be served chilled.

 So put the bottles in the fridge for fifteen minutes before serving (no more).